josemaz/gene-matrices/README.md

 Clustering by independent chromosome was named with *chr* label, and clustering by all chromosomes was named as *all* label in each subtype directory.

-Pearsons triangular matrix are in list format are saved on:
+Pearson triangular matrices are in list format are saved on:

 `$ ls Data/Pearson/  `

-Optional: You can download our results with
+**Optional:** You can download our results with

 `$ bash sh/download-pearson.sh`

-Warnning: Pearsons correlation can use 30GB of space.
+**Warnning:** Pearson correlations can use 30GB of space.

 ## Visualization

 ### 03 - Pearson correlation

-`$ python py/03-plot-pearson.py Data/clean/Healthy-clean.tsv`
+To get heatmaps of pearson corelation for every subtype:

+`$ bash sh/03-Plot.sh`

 Plots are saved on: